 My open-source projects are available on GitHub; I sometimes talk about them here on my blog.
-My focus used to be game development; I developed and maintain a game framework called Quicksilver, a library for writing Rust games for desktop and web.
+I developed and maintained a game framework called Quicksilver, a library for writing Rust games for desktop and web.
 I've also made a handful of small video games.

 In my spare time, I write table-top roleplaying / pen and paper games.
+Sometimes I write about them here.
 Head over to my itch.io page to check out and download them!